-Each mom shamelessly chatted about the pile of dishes sitting on the kitchen countertop at home, and how to encourage their husband to pick up a sponge.
-There were moments of laughter about potty training and the messes that have been found on our walls.
-Sleeping was discussed, and deep sighs of relief were expressed as each mom confessed the need for more sleep.
+Each mom shamelessly chatted about the pile of dishes sitting on the kitchen countertop at home and the never-ending laundry pile.
+There were moments of laughter about potty training and home messes.
 Therapy at its finest.

 So what’s a mom to do with a forever changed bathroom and the need for an effective homemade bathroom cleaner?
 Experiment, of course!

 After much experimenting and way too many Pumpkin Spice Lattes (brain food), I created an all-in-one homemade bathroom cleaner that’s simple and effective.
 A cleaner that works so effectively, I must share for the sake of all the parents out there!

 Think of this cleaner as bathroom therapy and mess relief in a little homemade bottle.
 Over the years, many people have made and loved this cleaner as well: “Kristin, I tried it last month.
 It smells nice and I like it.
 Actually, this is much better than vinegar!”

 How to Make a Powerful All-in-One Homemade Bathroom Cleaner

 This cleaning spray is an all-in-one product, because it literally does it all!
 You could say it’s one of the best homemade bathroom cleaners for this reason.

 You can make speciality products for scrubbing the tub and sink and the cleaning the toilet.
 But for routine cleaning, you don’t need those products.

 Instead, you can quickly combine this spray and clean every surface (except glass and mirrors; use this glass and mirror spray instead) in minutes.

 Castile soap is a plant-based soap made from vegetable oils (olive, coconut, palm) and plant oils.